Sammy Guevara: Return to AAA (2022)

+Consejo Mundial de Lucha Libre (2026–present)

+Guever made his debut for Consejo Mundial de Lucha Libre (CMLL) on the June 5, 2026 episode of Viernes Espectaular, teaming with The Beast Mortos and Black Tiger in a losing effort against Barbaro Cavernario and Los Villanos (El Hijo del Villano III and Villano III Jr.).
+On the June 26 episode of Viernes Espectaular event, Guevara and Mortos lost their ROH World Tag Team Championship to Místico and Máscara Dorada.

 Personal life

+On the August 18th, 2021 edition of AEW Dynamite, Guevara proposed to his longtime girlfriend from high school, Pam Nizio.
+In December, Guevara announced that they had amicably broken up in October.

 Since November 2021, Guevara has been in a relationship with fellow professional wrestler Taynara Melo, better known by her ring name Tay Melo.
 In June 2022, Guevara announced his engagement to Melo.
 On August 6, 2022, Guevara and Melo held their wedding ceremony in Orlando.

 On May 28, 2023, right before Guevara's match at AEW's Double or Nothing 2023, he and Melo announced they were expecting their first child.

 On November 28, 2023, Guevara's wife Melo gave birth to their daughter Luna Guevara.

 Other media

-Guevara has his own YouTube channel, which has 200,000 subscribers as of 2022.
+Guevara has his own YouTube channel, which has over 215,000 subscribers as of 2026.
 He regularly uploads vlogs (video blogs) on the channel.
 Guevara featured in the AEW mobile game, "AEW Elite GM" in 2021.
 Notable vlogs of Guevara's include his trips to do shows for promotions outside North America, his initial adventures as a wrestler working for independent promotions around the United States, as well as his adventures traveling around the United States with his AEW co-workers.
 Guevara's friends and fellow AEW co-workers, such as Fuego Del Sol, Griff Garrison, Alan "5" Angels, Isiah Kassidy, Dustin Rhodes, Aaron Solow and wife Tay Melo make frequent appearances, and the vlogs, instead of sticking strictly to a visual diary format, now include specific fictional storylines between the aforementioned wrestling personalities.